The Complete Guide to Flexible Benefits Schemes

 What are flexible benefits?

-Everyone is different and everyone wants different things - which means that some offerings will be a great benefit to some of your employees but be of no benefit to others, that’s why an element of choice is highly valued.
+Everyone is different, leading to different needs and desires.
+This means that some offerings will be a great benefit to some of your employees but be of no benefit to others.
+That’s why an element of choice is highly valued.

 Very few flexible benefits schemes are truly flexible - as it's difficult to allow every benefit to be optional.
 Most often, schemes have some core benefits, which people can not opt-out of.

 But by increasing the range of benefits, companies can help boost their employee recruitment and lower retention.
 When people are provided with a range of benefits that work for their lifestyles, they feel cared for and valued.
 But to receive this desired effect - you need to know that they value the benefits on offer.

 In a flexible benefits plan, employees contribute to the cost of benefits through a deduction of their before-tax income, reducing the employer's contribution.
 For employees, paying for benefits with pre-tax income lowers their taxable income while raising the amount of their take-home pay, which is, of course, an added "benefit."
 This means that companies benefit from sharing costs with employees.

 The costs are fixed by the employer, although there is a flexible choice available to the employee.
 People can choose to increase or decrease their salary in line with an increase or decrease of benefit.

 But what do these schemes entail exactly?